Pyromorphite

 Pyromorphite is a mineral species composed of lead chlorophosphate: Pb5(PO4)3Cl, sometimes occurring in sufficient abundance to be mined as an ore of lead.
 Crystals are common, and have the form of a hexagonal prism terminated by the basal planes, sometimes combined with narrow faces of a hexagonal pyramid.
 Crystals with a barrel-like curvature are not uncommon.
 Globular and reniform masses are also found.

-It is part of a series with two other minerals: mimetite (Pb5(AsO4)3Cl) and vanadinite (Pb5(VO4)3Cl), the resemblance in external characters is so close that, as a rule, it is only possible to distinguish between them by chemical tests.
+Pyromorphite is part of the apatite group of minerals and bears a close resemblance physically and chemically with two other minerals: mimetite (Pb5(AsO4)3Cl) and vanadinite (Pb5(VO4)3Cl).
+The resemblance in external characters is so close that, as a rule, it is only possible to distinguish between them by chemical tests.
 They were formerly confused under the names green lead ore and brown lead ore (German: Grünbleierz and Braunbleierz).